 After your initial gum disease treatment, lifelong maintenance of healthy oral hygiene and regular follow up with the hygienist and the dentist will be necessary to maintain your results.
 The doctors and hygienists at the Shadowridge Dental Group work with each individual patient to determine the best oral hygiene recare schedule for their specific needs.

 The earlier that you treat gum disease, the easier it is to reverse and the less time you need to spend in the dental chair!
-To schedule an exam at Shadowridge Dental Group, call us in Vista, CA today at (760) 284-8111.
+To schedule an exam at Shadowridge Dental Group, call us in San Marcos, CA today at (760) 284-8111.
 We look forward to helping you achieve and maintain a healthy, beautiful smile!